 Anyone Can Die: And by the time of Arthur's final battle, most characters with a name will be dead.

 Artistic License - History: Despite being a "historical" spin on the Arthurian mythos, this is still in effect.
-Arguably, writing "Arthur as a real historical figure" falls into this by default since so little is definitively known and so much is conjecture about the topic.
+Actually, writing "Arthur as a real historical figure" falls into this by default since so little is definitively known and so much is conjecture about the topic.

 The lineups for the ruling families of the British kingdoms don't necessarily follow the medieval Welsh genealogies for such kingdoms.